Classification of translation invariant topological Pauli stabilizer codes for prime dimensional qudits on

 Physically, the stabilizer group as a whole is more important than a generating set since any local generating set can be used to define a gapped Hamiltonian but the quantum phase of matter only depends on the group~\cite[\S 2]{Haah2013}.
 This is why we have stated our theorem in terms of groups.
-The theorem should be understood as the scope of the topological phases that can be realized by unfrustrated commuting Pauli Hamiltonians.
+Our result should be understood as the scope of the topological phases that can be realized by unfrustrated commuting Pauli Hamiltonians.

 One might wonder why there is no reference to the length scale of the topological order.
 This is because the definition of topological order in \cite{BravyiHastingsMichalakis2010stability} is for a family of finite lattices, whereas we work with infinite lattices.
 Our assumption implies the topological order condition of \cite{BravyiHastingsMichalakis2010stability} with length scale being the linear system size under periodic boundary conditions~\cite{Haah2013}.
-Whenever we refer to some finiteness on the support of operators, it can usually be transcribed into a uniform bound in a family of finite systems.
+Any implicit finite number in the theorem such as the depth of the Clifford circuit and the index of the translation subgroup gives a constant uniform bound on a corresponding quantity for an infinite family of finite systems.

 Note that our theorem assumes a finite dimensional degrees of freedom per site.
 This is not just a technical convenience but rather a fundamentally important assumption.
 Indeed, in a limit $p \to \infty$ that would produce a rotor $U(1)$ model, the basic result that any excitation is attached to a string operator and hence is mobile, cease to be true in general; consider 2+1D analogues of \cite{Pretko2016}.
-Moreover, we do not have any stability result against perturbations such as \cite{BravyiHastingsMichalakis2010stability} when it comes to rotor models but only an instability result~\cite{Polyakov1975}.
+Moreover, when it comes to rotor models we do not have any stability result against perturbations such as \cite{BravyiHastingsMichalakis2010stability} but only an instability result~\cite{Polyakov1975}.

-A Clifford QCA is not a Clifford circuit of constant depth in general.
-In one dimension, the group of all Clifford QCA that respect translation invariance is well understood --- every translation invariant Clifford QCA is a Clifford circuit up to shifts~\cite{clifQCA}.
-(This result assumes the finest possible translation invariance, but one can easily relax it to a coarser translation group using polynomial methods.)
-The question in two dimensions is not fully understood.
-In three dimensions we know one Clifford QCA that is not a Clifford circuit of constant depth~\cite{HFH2018}.